apple/ccs-caldavtester/README.txt

 			ELEMENT <value>
 				values for the argument.

-	ELEMENT <grablocation>
+	ELEMENT <grabheader>
-		if present, this stores the value of any Location header returned in the response in an internal variable.
-If a subsequent request specifies has an <ruri> element value of '$' then the last stored location value is used as the actual request URI.
+		if present, this stores the value of the specified header returned in the response in a named variable which can be used in subsequent requests.

+	ELEMENT <grabproperty>
+		if present, this stores the value of the specified property returned in a PROPFIND response in a named variable which can be used in subsequent requests.

 VERIFICATION Methods